PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

   An alternative, build-it-yourself toolchain is available here: http://sourceforge.net/projects/microchipopen/ .
 These tools were last updated circa 2010.
-However, this is the only way that I know of to get free C++ support.
-Use this option to select the microchipopen
+NOTE:  C++ support still not available in this toolchain.
+Use this configuration option to select the microchipopen
   toolchain:

     CONFIG_PIC32MX_MICROCHIPOPENL - microchipOpen toolchain for Linux